Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 Steps in a Criminal Jury Trial in California

-A traditional jury trial starts the selection of jurors by the prosecution and defense lawyer.
-At the actual trial, it's starts with opening statements by both sides where is an overview of what the jurors will hear in order their side of the case.
+A traditional jury trial starts with the selection of jurors by the prosecution and defense lawyer.
+At the actual trial, it starts with opening statements by both sides, which is an overview of what the jurors will hear in order to their side of the case.

-In most trials, the opening statements are brief, but are allowed to be more detailed.
+In most trials, the opening statements are brief but can be more detailed.
 The prosecutor goes first, followed by the criminal defense lawyer.

 Next, the basic steps in a California criminal jury trial include the following: